 Tap: A 45 minute class that teaches tap technique.
 (See description below.)

-Technique: a 60 minute class focusing on jazz and lyrical technique.
-Dancers will concentrate on perfecting turns and leaps as well as other basic skills.
+Technique: a 45 minute class focusing on jazz and lyrical technique.
+Dancers will concentrate on perfecting turns, leaps, & other basics.

 Acro: See description below.
 Placement is determined by TDA staff.